seijiluzmoor/Campus-Network-System-Design-/README.md

 - Remote Access: Securely enabling network management from remote locations using SSH and restricted access controls.

 ### 2. Network Diagram
-A visual representation of the campus network topology is essential for understanding the design.
+A visual representation of the campus network topology is included in the repository.

 ### 3. Network Components & Services